 Why do I have a backache while I am pregnant?

-- As your baby grows, you find yourself leaning backward to prevent falling forward.
-This little change in your posture can strain the back muscles in your lower back, leading to backache
+- As your baby grows, you find yourself leaning back to avoid falling forward.
+This little change in your posture can strain the back muscles in your lower back, leading to backache.

 - Wearing high-heeled footwear shifts the balance and also gives more pressure to the back.
-This increases the chances of having a back pain and also having a fall
+This increases the chances of having back pain and also having a fall.

 Types of back pain in pregnancy

 There are different types of back pain that you can experience during pregnancy, including Lumbar back pain and Posterior pelvic pain.

 What is Lumbar back pain in early pregnancy?

 Lumbar pain is felt at the waist level, over and around the spinal cord.
 Sometimes, you can feel the pain radiating towards your legs.
 Lumbar pain occurs in the lumbar vertebrae, which is at your lower back.
 Activities, like sitting and standing for long hours or lifting heavy objects, can worsen the pain.